 But you want to be confident that you’re sending your recent graduate out into the driving world with a car that’s safe.

 Crash ratings from the Insurance Institute for Highway Safety (IIHS) safety ratings don’t tell the whole story.
 Their Top Safety Pick+ ratings only apply to cars that have advanced safety equipment that’s only been available on most cars for the last few years.
-Unless you’re ready to spend $22,350 plus the $2,500 Tech Package, plus the $1,900 required by the Hyundai Elantra you’ll be looking at used cars that simply won’t achieve that rating.
+Unless you’re ready to spend $26,125 plus the $3,210 package that includes self-leveling headlights, on the Kia Forte, you’ll be looking at used cars that simply won’t achieve that rating.
 That doesn’t mean they aren’t safe, though.

 There are other way to measure safety, and one of those is a particular model’s overall death rate.
 The National Highway Traffic Safety Administration’s Fatality Analysis Reporting System reports this data.
 The most recent data available comes from the 2011 model year, which is perfect for parents and loved ones interested in purchasing a used car for their recent graduate.
 We’re looking for cars that have a death rate significantly lower than the 28 deaths per million average.